 4. Pay with discounted gift cards

 You’ll find tons of gift card resellers out there, offering to buy cards that consumers don’t want or can’t afford to keep.

 You can purchase gift cards at a discount from these resellers.
 Use them when shopping — for savings of 2% to 20% or more.

 - Aggregator sites like Raise, which show you the best deals.

 - Multipacks of discounted gift cards can be found at warehouse stores like Costco.

-5. Use shopping apps
+5. Use shopping tools